When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Data Collection

-If $\nu_0$ could not be found, or if it refers to a detection with a synthesized beam $\geq$ 1, then the fitting region is centered at the location from NED and is twice the 3$\sigma$ beam-size.
+If an anchor observation could not be found, or if the anchor observation has a synthesized beam $\geq 1\arcsec$, then the fitting region is centered at the location from NED and is twice the 3$\sigma$ beam size.

-Within the fitting region, the centroid of the gaussian fit are allowed to vary while the size and rotation are fixed to that of the synthesized beam.
-In order to account for extended emission, a compactness analysis would need to be conducted; however, the sparse sampling of time and beam-size in our dataset introduces degeneracy between variability and compactness (See Section~\ref{sec:future}).
+Within the fitting region, the centroid of the Gaussian fit is allowed to vary while the size and rotation are fixed to that of the synthesized beam.
+These fits therefore provide uniform beam-matched flux measurements rather than deconvolved source-size measurements, and we do not interpret the archival ALMA/VLA detections as resolved on the basis of this fitting procedure.
+In order to account for extended emission, a compactness analysis would need to be conducted; however, the sparse sampling of time and beam size in our dataset introduces degeneracy between variability and compactness (see Section~\ref{sec:future}).

-A source is considered detected if the fit converges and the SNR exceeds 3; otherwise, it is treated as a non-detection.
-For non-detections with $\nu_0<$ 1, an upper limit is assigned as three times the root mean square (RMS) noise measured within a region matching the beam-size at the source position.
-For non-detections with $\nu_0>$ 1 or without $\nu_0$, the upper limit is assigned as three times the RMS noise measured within the fitting region (twice the 3$\sigma$ beam-size).
+A source is considered detected only when the Gaussian fit converges with SNR~$\geq 3$; otherwise, it is treated as a non-detection.
+For non-detections, we report 3$\sigma$ point-source upper limits based on the local image RMS.
+When a subarcsecond anchor image localized the source, the RMS was measured in a beam-sized region at that position; otherwise, it was measured over the full fitting region to allow for the larger positional uncertainty.